Laptops seem to have a charm in the eyes of public that Desktops just cannot have.

 Where on one hand it keeps the shop inventories rolling, laptops become outdated very quickly.
 Their operation may not be affected as much if you continue using it the same way though.

-Laptops are more sensitive computers in terms of their greater chance to fall, spill and shock damage.
+Laptops are more sensitive computers in terms of their greater chance to fall, shock, or water damage.

 Laptops may be subjected to shocks while they are being used, as you are taking them from, say, your table to your sofa, or if it gets pushed a little accidentally.